ckeditor/ckeditor4/tests/plugins/clipboard/manual/draganddropdata.md

 ## Expected result

 Both operations possible, no errors.
+During drag there should be visible caret in editable.
+After drop widget should appear in last caret position.

 ## Unexpected

-Impossible to drop either contacts, or image, or both.
+- Impossible to drop either contacts, or image, or both.
+- There is no caret during drag.

+#### Note:

+Dragging elements into editor will paste them into current collapsed selection.
+If selection is inside Widget element nothing will happen because it is `readonly` element.